Easy Traeger Grilled Lamb Chops cook quickly, are easy to prepare and are the perfect bite served with some easy sides for a quick weeknight meal.

 What else can I make with Greek Freak?

 Need some ideas to use up that Greek Freak Mediterranean seasoning?
 I have lots on the site that you’ll love!
+See the whole list of my Greek Freak Recipes here.

 - Greek Pasta Salad is one of my favorite summer salads.
 It is colorful, easy to make, and uses a homemade Greek-inspired dressing.